Docker Image Paths and Configuration Options

 results/ folder on host should already be created and owned by you.
 Otherwise, Docker will create it as

-root and Qodana will be unable to write to it.
+root and Qodana IntelliJ will not be able to write to it.

-By default, Qodana would save caches to folder
+By default, Qodana IntelliJ would save caches to folder

 /data/cache inside container.
 This location could be changed via